Dakota-Schramm/old-portfolio/readMe.md

         should limit projects being showcased on main page.
     - Figure out how to build portfolio using a template instead of making new page for each.
+    - Change c.html --> Remove header placed above where
+    headers supposed to go in content section, just do with one header and list underneath for topics after going to page.